guangzhaocs/bioinformatics-starter/0_Software/3_Nanopolish.md

 |&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - ...

- Maybe `fast5_dir` has many subfloder.
-It does not matter to use `--directory=fast5_dir` in the command.
-The output of the command are as follows.
-So it would be better run the command under the `fastq` file folder.
+Maybe `fast5_dir` has many subfolders.
+It would be OK to use `--directory=fast5_dir` in the command.
+The output of the command is as follows.
+So it would be better to run the command under the `fastq` file folder.

  ```
  basecalled.fastq